plochoidysis-ojwege/eNSP-labs/README.md

 - Add screenshots of VLAN configurations and Ethernet interface settings here.

 ### Verification
-- Include screenshots of VLAN membership, ping tests, and any Wireshark captures.
+-  screenshots of VLAN membership, ping tests, and any Wireshark captures.

 ---